 Root filesystem is readonly

 When Ubuntu is unable to write to disk, it switches the filesystem to be read only.
 This could be caused by a cloud hosting provider having problems with their Storage Area Network (SAN).
+It is possible for a machine to operate in a degraded way with a read only file system so this check serves as an early warning if that happens.

 The machine will need to have a filesystem check forced on reboot.
 To do this, you will need access to the vCloud Director instance for the environment.
 If you do on-call, you should have access to the vCloud Production environment.